zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

-It's useful to understand that as far as the parser is concerned, Perl 6 is actually braided from several languages: Perl 6, Quote, and Regex languages are parts of braiding.
-This is why stuff like this works:
+It's useful to understand that as far as the parser is concerned, Perl 6 is actually braided from several languages: Perl 6, Quote, and Regex languages are parts of that braiding.
+This is why stuff like this Just Works™:

     say "foo { "bar" ~ "meow" } ber ";